 Labeling of wines under 7% alcohol by volume can cause significant challenges for wineries, importers, and brand owners because the regulations governing these products are often unfamiliar territory.
 Traditional table wines and other vinous beverages with an alcohol content falling below 7% are subject to the labeling jurisdiction of the Food and Drug Administration (“FDA”).
 The FDA’s labeling regulations are found at 21 CFR Part 101.

-For industry members who are familiar with the TTB, submitting COLAs, and similar processes, FDA labeling can be daunting.
+For industry members who are familiar with the Alcohol and Tobacco Tax and Trade Bureau (“TTB“), submitting COLAs, and similar processes, FDA labeling can be daunting.
 Lindsey Zahn P.C. is very familiar with the differences between labeling requirements for TTB-regulated and FDA-regulated products and can help your alcohol beverage business with the regulatory requirements of either agency.

 Is my wine subject to the labeling jurisdiction of the TTB or the FDA?